vulcanize/vulcanizedb/README.md

 In order to run the integration tests, you will need to run them against a real blockchain.
 At the moment the integration tests require [Geth v1.7.2](https://ethereum.github.io/go-ethereum/downloads/) as they depend on the `--dev` mode, which changed in v1.7.3

-1. Run `./scripts/start_private_blockchain` as a separate process.
+1. Run `make startprivate` in a separate terminal
+2. Setup a test database and import the schema:

+   `createdb vulcanize_private`

+    `psql vulcanize_private < db/schema.sql`
-2. `go test ./...` to run all tests.
+3. `go test ./...` to run all tests.